20 Worst Tourist Traps in Michigan

 This annual car show attracts hundreds of thousands of visitors to Metro Detroit.
 Classic cars cruise Woodward Avenue for one weekend each August.

-Parking costs $20+ and you’ll walk miles to reach viewing areas.
-The novelty wears off quickly when you realize you’re watching a traffic jam.
+Parking costs $20+ and the walk to viewing areas can be lengthy.
+The novelty wears off fairly quickly once you realise the main activity is watching a very slow-moving procession.

-Why It’s On This List: Many locals question the appeal of “sitting in a lawn chair staring at gridlock traffic, all while inhaling car exhaust.”
+Why It’s On This List: Many attendees find themselves questioning the appeal of “sitting in a lawn chair staring at gridlock traffic” once the initial novelty fades.

 11. Castle Farms, Charlevoix